 Demand for crack has boomed in recent years and open-air "cracolandias," or "cracklands," are found in the urban centers of Rio de Janeiro and Sao Paulo, with hundreds of users gathering to smoke the drug.

 A recent study by the Federal University of Sao Paulo found that Brazil is now the world's largest consumer of both cocaine and its crack derivative.
-About 6 million adults have tried cocaine in some form.

 Last year, the federal government announced that more than $2 billion would be spent to fight the epidemic, allotting money to train health care workers, buy thousands of hospital and shelter beds, and create transitional centers for recovering users.